-When our children leave us they will show the values, resilience, confidence and resourcefulness to thrive in an ever changing society in Modern Britain, who show and ever increasing awareness and respect of themselves and others; developed through having a voice that they are proud of.
-Allowing them to 'Reach for the Stars'.
+When our children leave us they will show the values, resilience, confidence and resourcefulness to thrive in an ever changing society in Modern Britain, who show an ever increasing awareness and respect of themselves and others; developed through having a voice that they are proud of.
+Allowing them to 'Shine Together' whilst 'Reaching for The Stars'.
 This will not only prepare them for transition to their next school but give them the fundamental foundations to be successful human beings throughout life.
+We monitor PSHE/RSE through pupil voice, book looks, leadership pop ins, considerate conversations and planned staff meetings.